-Not for the faint of heart, this 15-day hike (including a rest day) through Syunik Province takes hikers through rugged mountains and past ancient monasteries along old Silk Road footpaths.
+Not for the faint of heart, this 15-day hike (including a rest day) through 150 KM of Syunik Province takes hikers through rugged mountains and past ancient monasteries along old Silk Road footpaths.
 The trail kicks off from Goris and ends in Kapan – two towns of both historical and cultural significance.
 While the trail can be done all together, each section can also be done on its own as a day-hike.
 So if you'd rather not take on the whole thing at once, don't worry – each stage will be added individually.

 You can find further information and stay up to date with official announcements by following The Legends Trail Instagram and Facebook pages.
 If you’d like to purchase the physical guidebook in preparation for your journey, you can buy one at the HIKEArmenia office or order online.

 Day 1: Old Bells of Goris - Goris

 Starting in Goris, this hiking odyssey gets hikers warmed up with a short, easy hike from the Bells of Goris monument to the town of Goris.
 The newly rebuilt monument made of porous volcanic stones rests atop a hill to the east of the city and offers breathtaking views of Goris and the surrounding mountains.
 Following the ridge south and then descending down narrow footpaths past the ancient cave dwellings of Old Goris, you will enter the town through a large cemetery and arrive at the central square.

 Day 2: Goris to Karahunj to Khot